 Great wisdom was called for from Jewish leadership which would have to determine its attitude to race relations and the special role the Board would take on issues like disinvestment.
 In these times strict communal discipline, provision of cultural amenities to the Jewish community and greater contact with communities abroad had to be ensured.
-Prof Katz also discussed some of the Board's more salient activities during the period under review including its condemnation of the Temple Israel bomb blast, the Board of Deputies Cape Council statement on the Dr Henry Fabian, a national vice-chairman, and Transvaal Council chairman National president, Dr I Abramowitz (left) with the Mayor of Johannesburg, Clr E Fabel Crossroads removals and the aversion of the day schools' crisis.
+Prof Katz also discussed some of the Board's more salient activities during the period under review including its condemnation of the Temple Israel bomb blast, the Board of Deputies Cape Council statement on the

+Fabel Dr Henry Fabian, a national vice-chairman, and Transvaal Council chairman Crossroads removals and the aversion of the day schools' crisis.

-LANKIN The Israeli Ambassador, Mr E Lankin emphasised that no Jewish community in the world could exist without ties, physically or at least spiritually, with Israel.
-This applied even more to the South African Jewish community "re-nowned for its warmth and devotion to Israel" He said that Israel, too, was tied to Jews in the diaspora.
+LANKIN The Israeli Ambassador, Mr E Lankin emphasised that no Jewish community in the world could exist without ties, physically or at least spiritually, with Is-rael.
+This applied even more to the South African Jewish community "re-nowned for its warmth and devotion to Israel".
+He said that Israel, too, was tied to Jews in the diaspora.
 "We must concentrate our efforts on strengthening this mutual interdependence between Israel and the diaspora.